atl learnings

 atl learnings status

 Prints the pending item count for each channel, read straight from the queue (correct by construction, never inferred).
-Channels are learning and profile-fact.
+The channels are core's own learning plus any channel an installed team declares — profile-team's profile-fact is the shipped example (see declaring a capture channel).
 When nothing is queued it prints:

 learning queue: empty (nothing pending)Otherwise: